 He has a lasting connection to Vietnam, following his early military service and subsequently being awarded the Military Cross.
-Sir Peter has been a leading voice on Australia-Vietnam relations and as Governor General was involved with the AVYLD.
-A highlight for us was when he hosted AVYLD’s announcement event at Admiralty House in Sydney in 2019.
+Sir Peter has been a leading voice on Australia-Vietnam relations and as Governor General was involved with the AVLD.
+A highlight for us was when he hosted AVLD’s announcement event at Admiralty House in Sydney in 2019.

 In accepting the position, General Sir Peter Cosgrove provided the following comments:

-“Australia’s relationship with Vietnam has never been more important, and the AVYLD is the leading platform to harness the power of young people to drive the relationship.
+“Australia’s relationship with Vietnam has never been more important, and the AVLD is the leading platform to harness the power of young people to drive the relationship.

-I have personally met many of the exceptional alumni of the AVYLD, and have been inspired by the diversity and quality of this group of young Australian and Vietnamese leaders.
+I have personally met many of the exceptional alumni of the AVLD, and have been inspired by the diversity and quality of this group of young Australian and Vietnamese leaders.

-I am delighted to be the AVYLD Patron and be able to contribute to a transformative Dialogue that connects changemakers to contribute to a more sustainable future for Australia, Vietnam and the region.”
+I am delighted to be the AVLD Patron and be able to contribute to a transformative Dialogue that connects changemakers to contribute to a more sustainable future for Australia, Vietnam and the region.”

 ABOUT SIR PETER COSGROVE

 General the Honourable, AK AC(Mil) CVO MC (RETD) | AVLD Patron